nf-core/variantbenchmarking/README.md

 18. Germline and somatic variant benchmarking using Truvari ([truvari bench](https://github.com/acenglish/truvari/wiki/bench))
 19. Germline and somatic variant benchmarking using SVanalyzer ([svanalyzer benchmark](https://github.com/nhansen/SVanalyzer/blob/master/docs/svbenchmark.rst))

+> [!NOTE]
+> Please note that there is no somatic spesific tool for SV benchmarking in this pipeline.

 Available methods for CNVs:

 20. Germline and somatic variant benchmarking using Wittyer ([witty.er](https://github.com/Illumina/witty.er/tree/master))

+> [!NOTE]
+> Please note that there is no somatic spesific tool for CNV benchmarking in this pipeline.

 Available methods for SNVs and INDELs: